 Discussion

 We conducted a registry-based study to investigate the association between immediate interventions in trauma care and OFI.
 We used data on trauma patients with information on OFIs identified during M&M reviews and found that 7 out of 12 resuscitation procedures had statistical significance.
 OFIs were found in 6.8% of all cases, and a higher proportion of patients in the OFI group received an intervention than in the no-OFI group, suggesting a potential association between these procedures and OFI.
-However, the multivariable logistic regression analysis showed that these procedures were associated with lower odds of OFI, meaning that patients who underwent these interventions were less likely of having an OFI compared to those who did not.
+However, the multivariable logistic regression analysis confirmed these associations and most emergency procedures were associated with higher odds of OFI compared to no emergency procedure.

 There was limited data from studies that have been designed specifically to investigate the impact of these procedures on patient outcomes.
 We were not able to find any other published studies that have investigated the same variables and outcomes in a similar population or setting, hence it was difficult to compare our findings with previous studies.